gnarlinsky/ext_demo/README.md

 A lot more
 ==============

+See
-See <link to documentation> for detailed end-user and developer documentation and more.
+[http://gnarlinsky.github.io/ext_demo/](http://gnarlinsky.github.io/ext_demo/) for detailed end-user and developer documentation and more.